 The Effects of These Chemicals on Health

-Synthetic chemicals present in fragrances can have a lot of negative effect on your body.
+Synthetic chemicals present in fragrances can have a lot of negative effects on your body.
 Exposure to these fragrances for a long time can lead to a number of health problems.
 Here is a list of health issues caused by perfumes and room fresheners.

 Allergies and Asthma

 A lot of people are allergic to fragrances.
 However, people with multiple chemical sensitivities (MCV) react to almost any kind of fragrance.
-These chemicals may lead to coughing, sneezing or inflamed eyes, irritation in the respiratory tract.
+These chemicals may lead to coughing, sneezing or inflamed eyes, and irritation in the respiratory tract.
 These reactions are a sign that your body is trying to reject these harmful substances and may lead to internal damage.

-Some of the ingredients present in fragrances have been listed by the International Agency for Research on Cancer of World Health Organization (WHO) as probable or known human carcinogens.
+Some of the ingredients present in fragrances have been listed by the International Agency for Research on Cancer of the World Health Organization (WHO) as probable or known human carcinogens.
 These fragrances also contain formaldehyde, which is another leading cause of cancer.

 Migraines and Headaches

 If you suffer from frequent migraine attacks or headaches without any known cause, scented products may be the reason.
-Plug-in style air fresheners, fabric softeners, laundry scent crystals, perfumes or colognes are some of the main triggers of migraine and headaches.
+Plug-in style air fresheners, fabric softeners, laundry scent crystals, perfumes, or colognes are some of the main triggers of migraine and headaches.

 The Possible Solution

 Avoiding room fresheners and perfumes may not be possible.
 The only way to deal with the problem is to reduce the usage of these products.
 In addition, you also need to install a HEPA air purifier, which plays an important role in maintaining indoor air quality.
-The HEPA filters catch and trap 99.9% pollutants from the indoor air to improve the indoor air quality.
-The filters effectively remove dust mites, PM 2.5, bacteria and other harmful pollutants from the indoor air.
+The HEPA filters catch and trap 99.9% of pollutants from the indoor air to improve indoor air quality.
+The filters effectively remove dust mites, PM 2.5, bacteria, and other harmful pollutants from the indoor air.
 Check out the collection of air purifiers from KENT here.